-Lego baseplates are also compatible with Duplo, so we opted to use these, for maximum lifespan.
-Next, I did a quick google search, and found out that each large green Lego baseplate (10 inch) has an RRP of £6.99 EEK!
+Firstly, I realised that Lego baseplates are also compatible with Duplo,.
+So we opted to use these, for maximum lifespan.
+Secondly, I did a quick google search, and found out that each large green Lego baseplate (10 inch) has an RRP of £6.99 EEK!
 After a chat with hubby, we decided to be more realistic, and to start small, with 4 large base plates on the play room wall.

 We tried using Command Strips first, which do hold the base plates in place, but Sam managed to pull them off in less than 5 minutes.
 Based on this, I would only use command strips if you’re confident your children won’t try to pull them off the wall.

-He lined up the first baseplate so it was sat just above the line, then pushed it down firmly all over, to ensure it stuck.
+Firstly, he lined up the first baseplate so it was sat just above the line.
+Next, he pushed it down firmly all over, to ensure it stuck.
 Once he was happy it was straight, he did the same with the other baseplates.
 To make sure the dots on the baseplates lined up accurately, he used large Duplo blocks to attach the plates together while they dried.

 Over a week has passed now, and Sam does pull blocks off it.
 As of yet, he isn’t as excited about it as I had hoped he would be.
 Sydney, on the other hand has a new favourite activity – she loves pulling blocks from the Duplo Wall!